On the Profound Awfulness of Netflix’s Dracula

 Recent Comments

-- dharshanirymond on Read Chapter Four of Docile by K. M. Szpara 1 min ago
+- Mike on Read an Excerpt from Cold Storage by David Koepp 1 min ago

+- AeronaGreenjoy on Oathbringer Reread: Chapter One Hundred Ten 7 mins ago

-- An Anonymous Nerd on Doctor Strange in the Multiverse of Madness Has Lost Its Director 13 mins ago
+- ChristopherLBennett on School Daze — Star Trek’s “Children of Mars” 13 mins ago

-- oldfan on On the Profound Awfulness of Netflix’s Dracula 36 mins ago
+- Barb on On the Profound Awfulness of Netflix’s Dracula 17 mins ago

-- Lisamarie on The Rise of Skywalker’s Weakest Narrative Choice Nearly Sinks the Story — Until It Works 49 mins ago

-- BillReynolds on Five Planetary Catastrophes We’ll Probably Never Get to Enjoy 1 hour ago
+- Robert Carnegie on Five Planetary Catastrophes We’ll Probably Never Get to Enjoy 18 mins ago

+- oldfan on Invitation to a Heist: Genevieve Cogman’s The Secret Chapter 47 mins ago

+- sslemmons on Traveller: A Classic Science Fiction Simulator 1 hour ago

+- Kowalski on School Daze — Star Trek’s “Children of Mars” 1 hour ago

-- Lisamarie on The Rise of Skywalker Shows Us the Path of Resistance 1 hour ago
+- oldfan on Long Live Short Fiction: The New Golden Age of the SFF Novella 1 hour ago